Fusion-based implementation of qLDPC codes with quantum emitters: Results

 Above, we have used abstract erasure $p_l$ and error $p_e$ rates, referring to the results of the fusions.
 A different question is how these quantities relate to the underlying physical parameters.
-To investigate this, we evaluate the tolerance of these lattice constructions to photon loss, as it is the dominant source of noise in photonic platforms.
-The thresholds obtained above are below the failure probability of standard linear optics Bell-state measurements which have an erasure probability of 50\%.
-To overcome this, it thus necessary to boost the fusion probability.
-A particular technique to achieve this is to employ a repeat-until-success (RUS) scheme on the physical fusions~\cite{Gliniasty2024, Lobl2024}.
-At each layer, the quantum emitters stay part of the resource states and emit photons that undergo fusion measurements until the fusion is successful, lost, or a maximum number of attempts $N$ is reached and all of the physical fusions have resulted in failure.
-We note that fusions only occur within independent layers of the foliated structure, which precisely allows us to employ these repeat-until-success procedures with emitters with the capability for synchronous scheduling.
+To investigate this, we evaluate the tolerance of physical lattice constructions to photon loss, as it is the dominant source of noise in photonic platforms.
+The phenomenological erasure thresholds obtained above are too low for an implementation with standard linear optics Bell-state measurements~\cite{loqc} that fail with 50\% probability.
+To overcome this issue, it is thus necessary to boost the fusion probability.
+To achieve boosted fusion, a particularly promising technique for quantum emitters is a repeat-until-success (RUS) scheme, repeating physical fusions until success~\cite{Gliniasty2024, Lobl2024, chan2024tailoring}.
+At each layer, the quantum emitters stay part of the resource states and emit photons that undergo fusion measurements until the fusion is successful, lost, or a maximum number of attempts $N$ is reached and all of the physical fusions have resulted in failure (see Figure~\ref{fig:RUS}(a)).
+We note that fusions only occur within independent layers of the foliated structure.
+This enables applying the emitter-based repeat-until-success fusions with the capability for synchronous scheduling~\cite{chan2025practicalblueprintlowdepthphotonic}.
 RUS fusion outcomes can be sampled based on the standard analytical model described in Ref.~\cite{Gliniasty2024} where all fusions within a given layer are done in parallel, which we refer to as \textit{standard RUS}.
 We consider a \textit{modification} of standard RUS such that the fusions are instead performed sequentially.
+Note that also strategies in between are conceivable, where RUS fusions are grouped and RUS fusions of the same group are executed in parallel while the groups are executed sequentially.